Factbox - Contenders, picks for key jobs in Trump's administration

 DIRECTOR OF NATIONAL INTELLIGENCE

-* Ronald Burgess, retired lieutenant general and former Defense Intelligence Agency chief
+* Ronald Burgess, retired U.S. Army lieutenant general and former Defense Intelligence Agency chief

 * Robert Cardillo, director of the National Geospatial-Intelligence Agency